HeymansNickk/HugoPortfolio/content/posts/2020-eclipse-trouble.md

   - school
 author: Nick Heymans
 ---
-I tried to start eclipse to do some java programming but i kept getteing this error:
+I tried to start eclipse to do some java programming but i kept getting this error:

 ```
 "A Java Runtime Environment (JRE) or Java Development Kit (JDK)